Nashville blast suspect died in explosion, police say

 The officers have been hailed as heroes by city leaders.

-Reporting by Maria Caspani; Additional reporting by Susan Heavey; Editing by Daniel Wallis
+Reporting by Maria Caspani; Additional reporting by Susan Heavey and Kanishka Singh; Editing by Daniel Wallis and Jacqueline Wong

 Our Standards: The Thomson Reuters Trust Principles.